grimasod/json-to-vue/README.md

 ]
 ```

-Attrbiutes can be added to any element.
+Attributes can be added to any element.

 ```
 [